thirumurthis/Learnings/K8s/K8S_cert_prep.md

 token:      eyJhbGciOiJS.......
 ```

-- If an third party application that needs to access say a the REST service exposed in the Kubernetes cluster,
+- If third party application that needs to access say a the REST service exposed in the Kubernetes cluster,
   - Then a serviceaccount needs to be created.
   - This intern creates a secret to hold the token.
   - This token needs to be used as Bearer token when accessing the service from outside the cluster.